Microbial Bioengineering Laboratory

 Courses for students

-The laboratory delivers a course and practical classes in Special Methods for Analysis of Microorganisms (Bi6721 and Bi6721c) and a course Introduction to the Metabolic Engineering and Synthetic Biology of Microorganisms (Bi7034) for undergraduate students.
+The laboratory delivers a course and practical classes in Special Methods for Analysis of Microorganisms (Bi6721 and Bi6721c) and a course Bioengineering of Microorganisms (Bi7034) for undergraduate students.

 Contact